mpram/IoT_Academy/Month_1/Day_1/Azure IoT Foundation.md

 ### **Task 2: Setting up an IoT Edge Device**

+In this exercise we will set up an IoT Edge device, for that we will create VM using Ubuntu Server acting as one.

 1. From Azure Portal select **Create resource** then from the most Popular list select **Ubuntu Server 18.04 LTS** if you don't see it type the same in the Search window.